GalaxyBrainWave/GalaxyBrainWave/README.md

 ### Hi there 👋

+I am a student at Avenir 84, Avignon, France

+Currently working on a web app for La Tresse

 <!--
 **GalaxyBrainWave/GalaxyBrainWave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.